Pratik02-07/WishingAura/README.md

 Scheduled Delivery:

-Users can schedule when the birthday wish should be delivered (e.g., on the person’s birthday at 9 AM).
+Users can schedule when the birthday wish should be delivered (e.g., on the person's birthday at 9 AM).

 Share Options:

-After wish creation, users can share the wish via WhatsApp, Email, Instagram, or by Copying the Link.
+After wish creation, users can share the wish via:
+- WhatsApp
+- Email
+- Instagram
+- Copy Link
+- TinyURL (Auto-generated short links for easy sharing)

 Auto-generated short links like bdayblast.com/John23 for easy sharing.